ITU-BDSA23-GROUP9/Chirp/docs/report.md

 -   The issue is created and put into the 'Backlog'.
 -   When the issue is ready with a description, acceptance criteria and has no dependencies pending it is moved to then coloumn 'Ready'.
 -   When we start working on the issues it is moved to the 'In progress' coloumn.
--   If the issue relates to the code-base and we have determined it is done, it is moved to 'Create tests'.
+-   If the issue relates to the code-base and we hgiave determined it is done, it is moved to 'Create tests'.
 -   When tests have been made (if necessary) a PR is created and the issues is moved to the coloumn 'In review'.
 -   If the PR for the issues gets approved, it is merged into the main-branch.
 If this is the case the issue can be closed and moved to the 'Done' coloumn.